Nutritional subscription win-back

 Flow 1: Try a different flavor

-Note: On the initial screen, we translated the user’s key pain points into solutions (based on user testing feedback), and focused on being empathetic with our wording.
+Note: On the initial screen, we repositioned the user’s key pain points as solutions (‘Try a new flavor’ instead of ‘Don’t like your flavor?’), and focused on being empathetic with our wording.

 Flow 2: Pause Shipments

 Another key reason for cancellation was that the customer had too much product.
-So instead of just cancelling, we offer an option to pause, so that their subscription would automatically restart.
+So instead of just cancelling, we offered an option to pause, so that their subscription would automatically restart.

 Note: Within all these flows, we sprinkled in tips with links, as a way to remind users of the value of their product.